Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Garlic is known for its immune-boosting properties due to its allicin content.

-To support your immune system, consider adding more garlic to your daily diet.
+To support your immune system, try adding more garlic to your daily meals.

-You can mince or crush garlic cloves and mix them into foods like soups, stews, or salad dressings.
+You can chop or crush garlic and mix it into foods like soups, stews, or salad dressings.

 Cholesterol Management: